 Onward to Ribera del Duero wine country

-In the morning you'll pick up your rental car and drive north from Madrid two hours towards Valladolid, a medieval city known for its Gothic churches.
-This route heads deep into Spain's Old Castile region, which is famous for its high plateaus and mountain scenery.
+In the morning, you'll pick up your rental car and drive north from Madrid for two hours toward Valladolid, a medieval city known for its Gothic churches.
+This route heads deep into Spain's Old Castile region, famous for its high plateaus and mountain scenery.
 It was once the heart of the Kingdom of Castile, which thrived in the 11th century, and its old castles stand to this day.
-You'll see one fortress, Peñafiel Castle, when you arrive in the town of the same name.
+You'll see Peñafiel Castle when you arrive in the town of the same name.
 Nearby is where your hotel is located.

 The Catedral de León